 Her abstract focused on contact tracing in response to one of the later 2015 ebola clusters.
 Contact tracing is a key action necessary for halting ebola virus disease (EVD) transmission.
 In November 2015, three family members tested positive for EVD in Monrovia, Liberia.
 This cluster provided an opportunity for Wolfe to implement and evaluate enhanced contact tracing approaches that are discussed in her abstract.
 This was done in collaboration with her former colleagues at WHO and those from partner agencies such as CDC and Action Contre La Faim who also supported contact tracing efforts in this particular cluster.

 Wolfe’s idea to create an abstract and present came from the a doctoral seminar led by Dr. Ellen Daley, professor in the Department of Community and Family Health and associate dean of research and practice, and Dr. Erika Thompson, post-doctoral fellow at the COPH, who she said were both incredibly helpful in preparing her for it in terms of poster design and presentation techniques.

 “I’m very grateful for the opportunity,” Wolfe said.
 “I’m thrilled to present at an APHA poster session for the first time and excited to represent COPH while I am there!”

 Story by Caitlin Keough, USF College of Public Health

-Tags: American Public Health Association, APHA, Caitlin Wolfe, Community and Family Health, Delta Omega, doctoral student, ebola, Ellen Daley, Epidemiology, Shahrzad Zamani, student research, undergraduate, women's health, World Health Organization
+Tags: American Public Health Association, APHA, Caitlin Wolfe, Community and Family Health, Delta Omega, doctoral student, ebola, Ellen Daley, Epidemiology, Shahrzad Zamani, student research, timeline, undergraduate, women's health, World Health Organization